Rating:

 Estimated Dry Matter Nutrient Content

-Ingredients: Chicken meal, brewers rice, chicken, ground wheat, ground yellow corn, corn gluten meal, chicken fat (preserved with mixed tocopherols (source of vitamin E) and citric acid), dried beet pulp, dried egg product, natural flavors, dicalcium phosphate, canola oil, fish meal, brewers dried yeast, salt, Yucca schidigera, vitamins (vitamin A supplement, vitamin D3 supplement, choline chloride, vitamin E supplement, niacin, calcium pantothenate, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, menadione sodium bisulfite complex, folic acid, biotin, vitamin B12supplement), minerals (zinc sulfate, ferrous sulfate monohydrate, zinc proteinate, iron proteinate, zinc oxide, copper sulfate, manganese sulfate, copper proteinate, calcium iodate, manganese proteinate, sodium selenite), potassium chloride, dl-methionine, l-lysine, ascorbic acid
+Chicken meal, brewers rice, chicken, ground wheat, ground yellow corn, corn gluten meal, chicken fat (preserved with mixed tocopherols (source of vitamin E) and citric acid), dried beet pulp, dried egg product, natural flavors, dicalcium phosphate, canola oil, fish meal, brewers dried yeast, salt, Yucca schidigera, vitamins (vitamin A supplement, vitamin D3 supplement, choline chloride, vitamin E supplement, niacin, calcium pantothenate, riboflavin, pyridoxine hydrochloride, thiamine mononitrate, menadione sodium bisulfite complex, folic acid, biotin, vitamin B12 supplement), minerals (zinc sulfate, ferrous sulfate monohydrate, zinc proteinate, iron proteinate, zinc oxide, copper sulfate, manganese sulfate, copper proteinate, calcium iodate, manganese proteinate, sodium selenite), potassium chloride, dl-methionine, l-lysine, ascorbic acid

-| Estimated Nutrient Content | |||
+Estimated Nutrient Content | |||

-| Method | Protein | Fat | Carbs |
+Method | Protein | Fat | Carbs |

-| Guaranteed Analysis | 26% | 16% | NA |
+Guaranteed Analysis | 26% | 16% | NA |

-| Dry Matter Basis | 29% | 18% | 45% |
+Dry Matter Basis | 29% | 18% | 45% |

-| Calorie Weighted Basis | 25% | 37% | 39% |
+Calorie Weighted Basis | 25% | 37% | 39% |

 The first ingredient in this dog food is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.

-After processing, this item would probably occupy a lower position on the list.
+After processing, this item would probably account for a smaller part of the total content of the finished product.

-For these reasons, we rarely consider wheat a preferred component in any dog food.
+For this reason, we do not consider wheat a preferred component in any dog food.

 The sixth ingredient is corn gluten meal.
 Gluten is the rubbery residue remaining once corn has had most of its starchy carbohydrate washed out of it.

 The seventh ingredient is chicken fat.
-Chicken fat is obtained from rendering chicken… a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.
+Chicken fat is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

-Chicken fat is high in linoleic acid… an omega-6 fatty acid essential for life.
+Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The eighth ingredient is beet pulp.
-Beet pulp is a controversial ingredient… a high fiber by-product of sugar beet processing.
+Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.

 Some denounce beet pulp as an inexpensive filler while others cite its outstanding intestinal health and blood sugar benefits.